Skip to main content

 1. Digital worker is not synonymous with non-person entity (NPE), as NPE encompasses all entities with a digital identity including organizations, hardware devices, software applications, and information artifacts.

-2. OMB Memorandum 19-17 instructs federal agencies to designate an integrated agency-wide ICAM office, team, or other governance structure in support of its Enterprise Risk Management capability to effectively govern and enforce ICAM efforts.
+2. OMB Memorandum M-19-17 instructs federal agencies to designate an integrated agency-wide ICAM office, team, or other governance structure in support of its Enterprise Risk Management capability to effectively govern and enforce ICAM efforts.

 3. The adverse impact levels are grounded in NIST Special Publication 800-30, Guide for Conducting Risk Assessments, but do not align with it.
 Agencies can adjust the impact levels to match agency risk tolerance.